reinteractive/new_rails_template/README.md

 2. Update the .gitignore file
 3. Remove the stock Rails Gemfile and public static asset including prototype
 4. Install a Gemfile with all gem requirements
-5. Setup an .rvmrc for this app and trust it
+5. Setup an .ruby-version for this app
+6. Setup an .ruby-gemset for this app
-6. Install all gems into the gemset
+7. Install all gems into the gemset
-7. Replace database.yml with a PostgreSQL one
+8. Replace database.yml with a PostgreSQL one
-8. Copy this to database.example.yml
+9. Copy this to database.example.yml
-9. Set the app time zone to explicitly UTC
+10. Set the app time zone to explicitly UTC
-10. Create the database
+11. Create the database
-11. Download JQuery latest from code.jquery.com
+12. Download JQuery latest from code.jquery.com
-12. Download the latest Rails jQuery driver from github.com/rails/jquery-ujs
+13. Download the latest Rails jQuery driver from github.com/rails/jquery-ujs
-13. Setup a application.js with the jQuery document ready function
+14. Setup a application.js with the jQuery document ready function
-14. Change the defaults for javascript include tag help to include jQuery
+15. Change the defaults for javascript include tag help to include jQuery
-15. Download the YUI reset css from yui.yahooapis.com
+16. Download the YUI reset css from yui.yahooapis.com
-16. Create the SASS directory and initial ui layout file
+17. Create the SASS directory and initial ui layout file
-17. Override the stylesheet defaults tag to include reset and the layout file
+18. Override the stylesheet defaults tag to include reset and the layout file
-18. Create a SASS initializer and set to compressed style
+19. Create a SASS initializer and set to compressed style
-19. Update application.html.erb with the basics
+20. Update application.html.erb with the basics
-20. Install RSpec
-21. Install Cucumber
+21. Install RSpec
-22. Setup a base file for Machinist and Faker
+22. Setup a base file for FactoryGirl and Faker
 23. Create a home controller and map root to it
 24. Setup simple form
 25. Install the country select plugin
 26. Setup devise and ask for the devise model you want to use (defaults to user)
-27. Ask if you want Hoptoad and setup with supplied urchin code
+27. Ask if you want Bugsnag and setup with supplied urchin code
 28. Ask if you want Google Analytics and setup with supplied urchin code
-29. Ask if you want TellThemWhen support and setup with supplied code

 After each major change it does a git commit as well to keep things tidy :)

 Credits
 =======

-This is created from our work at RubyX, thanks also to Ivan Vanderbyl from Asterism for several patches.
+This is created from our work at reinteractive.

 License
 =======

 (The MIT License)

-Copyright (c) 2010
+Copyright (c) 2016

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the